scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ~~~~
 {: #figure-1 title="Chain of trust within an ISD"}

 All certificates used in the Control Plane PKI are in X.509 v3 format {{RFC5280}} and additionally the TRC contains self-signed certificates instead of plain public keys.
 Self-signed certificates have the following advantages over plain public keys: (1) They make the binding between name and public key explicit; and (2) the binding is signed to prove possession of the corresponding private key.
-The public keys of Voting AS certificates must therefore be explicitly verified during the Signing Ceremony ([](#initial-ceremony)).
+The public keys of Voting AS certificates must therefore be explicitly verified during the signing ceremony ([](#initial-ceremony)).

 SCION ASes sign and verify control plane messages.
 Certain ASes have additional roles: